aws-samples/aws-serverless-nextcloud/README.md

 * `aws cloudformation package --template-file ecs-nextcloud.yml --s3-bucket <cfn-artifact-bucket-name> --output-file packaged.yaml `
 * Deploy packaged CloudFormation file (`packaged.yaml`) with appropriate parameters
+* The VPC setup has three levels of isolation
+  * `public` places containers within the public subnets
+  * `private` places containers into private subnets, deploys one NAT Gateway for outbound internet access
+  * `privateHA` same as privat, but deploys two NAT Gateways
+* To switch from `private` to `privateHA` and vice versa you have to switch to `public` an transitional step

 ## Architecture